Course Catalog - Science

 OnRamps Biology

-Students are enrolled in UT BIO 1306 with its lab course UT Bio BIOL 1106, as well as the high school course AP Biology.
-Introductory Biology focuses on the structure of biomolecules and their functions in biological systems; the transformation of energy in living systems; and the expression and transmission of genetic information in DNA, RNA, and proteins.
+Students are enrolled in UT BIO 311C with its lab course UT BIO 106M, as well as the high school course AP Biology.
+Introductory Biology explores three big ideas of biology: the structure and function of biomolecules, the flow of energy through living systems via photosynthesis and cellular respiration, and how genetic information is expressed and transmitted both within and between cells.
+This course includes technology-based investigations, problem solving, peer instruction and assessments.
 Lab skills and analytical skills will be practiced.
 Students earn high school credit for AP Biology and may earn 4 semester hours UT credit (3 for lecture and 1 for lab).

 PR: (for OnRamps Biology): Biology and Chemistry

-PR: (for AP Biology): should have successfully completed Chemistry and Algebra II
+PR: (for AP Biology): Recommended Biology and Chemistry

 SEM: 2 Science CR: 1